Table of Contents

 public void Query<T>(T hits, JVector rayOrigin, JVector rayDirection) where T : ICollection<IDynamicTreeProxy>

 Custom queries can easily be implemented.
-An implementation which queries all proxies which have an overlap with a single point can be implemented like this:
+An implementation which queries all proxies overlapping with a single point:

 var stack = new Stack<int>();